Lady in White is available on Blu-ray now.

-Lady in White laces its classic supernatural horror with a far more fascinating murder mystery as LaLoggia embraces an M.R.
+Lady in White laces its classic supernatural story with a fascinating murder mystery as LaLoggia embraces an M.R.
 James-inspired world of horror.
 Here the supernatural world is far less scary than the human one surrounding it.
 Set in the small town of Willow Point Falls in 1962, themes of racial oppression surround the murder mystery at the heart of Lady in White.
-For example, the black caretaker of the school is quickly arrested for murder with no evidence, his arrest, a smoke-screen as the police openly admit he is easy pickings.
-However, LaLoggia’s exploration of race in Lady in White not only reflects the horror of racism in 1960s America but equally reflects the differing experiences of minority groups.
-Here Lady in White’s intersectional discussions on racism, acceptance and community continue to be one of its strongest assets.
+We see the black caretaker of the school quickly arrested for attempted murder with no evidence – his arrest, a smoke-screen as the police openly admit he is easy pickings.
+LaLoggia’s exploration of race in Lady in White reflects not only the horror of racism in 1960s America but the differing experiences of minority groups, some of whom chose America as a home and others who had no choice as they were forced onto slave ships.

 LADY IN WHITE, from left: Lukas Haas, Jason Presson, 1988. ©New Century Vista Film

 Lady in White was a labour of love for LaLoggia, its journey to the screen two years in the making.
 However, since its release, Lady in White has disappeared into the mists of time, its availability patchy at best.
-But Lady in White will always hold a special place in the hearts of those who entered LaLoggia’s world.
-After all, this film showed us that horror is a human creation, not a supernatural one.
-It asks us to embrace, not fear, the ghosts around us, as more often than not, they are simply trying to warn us about our world’s real, human horrors.
+But Lady in White will always hold a special place in the hearts of those who entered LaLoggia’s world; after all, it showed us that horror is a human creation, not a supernatural one and asked us to embrace, not fear, the ghosts around us.
+More often than not, they are simply trying to warn us about our world’s true human horrors.